 There are plenty of other products labelled whole grain that are not as obviously ludicrous as Lucky Charms in trying to be perceived as healthy.
 Even those without marshmallows and added sugar may have undesirable effects.

 Just the usual milling and processing of grains can reduce the health value of whole grains.
 Processing changes the food characteristics of the grain.
 Processing often removes fats, adds sodium, degrades antioxidants, reduces fiber, and changes the phytochemicals in the grain.

 Whole grain can be a product that has separated the 3 main parts of a grain, and then put the parts back together.
-But in separating them big changes occur.
+But in separating them, big changes occur.
 The fat is lost and is not added back in.
 This gives the “whole grain” product a longer shelf life.
 But nutritional value is reduced.

-Sodium is a major problem with processed grains.
+Sodium presents a major problem with processed grains.
 It is added to most, including “whole grain.”
 There are only a few ready to eat breakfast cereals with a favorable content of sodium and potassium.
 See this post for a table of ready to eat breakfast cereals with a favorable ratio.